boazbk/tcs/lec_19_cryptography.md

 Suppose that we are given a bit-by-bit encryption of a string $E_k(x_0),\ldots,E_k(x_{n-1})$.
 By design, these ciphertexts are supposed to be "completely unscrutable" and we should not be able to extract any information about $x_i$'s from it.
 However, already in 1978, Rivest,  Adleman and Dertouzos observed that this does not imply that we could not _manipulate_ these encryptions.
-For example, it turns out the security of an encryption scheme does not immediately rule out the ability to take a pair of encryptions $E_k(a)$ and $E_k(b)$ and compute from them $E_k(a NAND b)$ _without knowing the secret key $k$_.
+For example, it turns out the security of an encryption scheme does not immediately rule out the ability to take a pair of encryptions $E_k(a)$ and $E_k(b)$ and compute from them $E_k(NAND(a,b))$ _without knowing the secret key $k$_.
 But do there exist encryption schemes that allow such manipulations?
 And if so, is this a bug or a feature?

 Rivest et al already showed that such encryption schemes could be _immensely_ useful, and their utility has only grown in the age of cloud computing.
 After all, if we can compute NAND then we can use this to run any algorithm $P$ on the encrypted data, and map $E_k(x_0),\ldots,E_k(x_{n-1})$ to $E_k(P(x_0,\ldots,x_{n-1}))$.
 For example, a client could store their secret data $x$ in encrypted form on the cloud, and have the cloud provider perform all sorts of computation on these data without ever revealing to the provider the private key, and so without the provider _ever learning any information_ about the secret data.

-The question of _existence_ of such a scheme took much longer time to resolve.
+The question of the _existence_ of such a scheme took much longer time to resolve.
 Only in 2009 Craig Gentry gave the first construction of an encryption scheme that allows to compute a universal basis of gates on the data (known as a _Fully Homomorphic Encryption scheme_ in crypto parlance).
 Gentry's scheme left much to be desired in terms of efficiency, and improving upon it has been the focus of an intensive research program that has already seen significant improvements.

 ### Multiparty secure computation